virajfaldu/eventmanagement/README.md

 4. *Login page*
     - where user will be authenticated and then he/she can see crud

+## Pending Feature

+    - due to ETA of 3 hour i have fulfill most requirement but some are not done yet

+    - file-upload : i had use multer for file upload but some error are occured while adding file so currently i had not done
+    - filter : filter on front-end side is pending

 ## Tech Stack

 ### Backend
-- *Framework*: Nest.js (or Node.js)
+- *Framework*: Node.js
 - *Language*: TypeScript
-- *Database*: PostgreSQL or MySQL, managed with Sequelize or TypeORM
+- *Database*: MySQL, managed with Sequelize
-- *Validation*: Using class-validator in Nest.js or similar libraries in Node.js
-- *Image Upload*: Handled via multipart/form-data
+- *Image Upload*: Handled via multipart/form-data and multar
+- *Authentication*: bcryptjs (for hashing passwords) ,jsonwebtoken (for generating JWTs)
+- *Validation*: express-validator (for input validation)

 ### Frontend
 - *Framework*: React.js
 - *Language*: TypeScript
-- *Styling*: CSS/SCSS or any preferred CSS framework
+- *Styling*: CSS

 ### Additional Tools
-- *Database Migrations*: Sequelize (for MySQL) or TypeORM (for PostgreSQL)
+- *Database Migrations*: Sequelize (for MySQL)
 - *Error Handling and Logging*: Basic error handling mechanisms and logging throughout the application.

 ## Setup Instructions